How to Start An Ecommerce Business

 Create Your Brand Identity

 You’ve found a product, picked a supplier, and done the research on your competition, is it time to start the business yet?
 Almost.
 The next step is coming up with an effective brand identity.
-This is a crucial step in the how to start an Ecommerce business process because it’s what will help you standout in a crowded market.
+This is a crucial step in how to start an eCommerce business process because it’s what will help you stand out in a crowded market.

 Build Your Store & Start Selling

 The final step in the process of how to start an eCommerce business is to build your store!
 When building your store, there are a few things that you should keep in mind.